typelevel/cats/README.md

  * `cats-kernel`: Small set of basic type classes (*required*).
  * `cats-core`: Most core type classes and functionality (*required*).
  * `cats-laws`: Laws for testing type class instances.
- * `cats-algebra`: Type classes to represent algebraic structures.
  * `cats-free`: Free structures such as the free monad, and supporting type classes.
  * `cats-testkit`: lib for writing tests for type class instances using laws.
+ * `algebra`: Type classes to represent algebraic structures.
  * `alleycats-core`: Cats instances and classes which are not lawful.

  There are several other Cats modules that are in separate repos so that they can